KishoreBabu420/palindrome-birthday/README.md

-## Check for Palinfrome
+## Check for Palindrome

- Check whether your birthday is a plaindrome number or not.
-If not, get the number by how many days you missed with.
+Check whether your birthday is a palindrome number or not.
+If not, get the number by how many days you missed.

  live URL: https://palindrome-check-bday.netlify.app/